lambdaclass/cairo-by-example/content/en/examples/clone_and_copy.md

     // now w is a copy of v, v is still accesible
 }
 ```
-Run the example with `cairo-run clone_copy_2.cairo --available-gas 20000` in your terminal.
+Run the example with `cairo-run --single-file clone_copy_2.cairo --available-gas 20000` in your terminal.